Case Study

 “Start growing your money today.
 Our members earn an average of 4.2% annually.
 Low risk, high reward.
 Open your account in minutes.”

-What the scanner found
+What the checker found

 This is an unapproved financial promotion under Section 21 of the Financial Services and Markets Act 2000.
-Communicating a financial promotion without FCA authorisation is a criminal offence — not a civil fine.
+Communicating a financial promotion without FCA authorisation is a criminal offence, not a civil fine.
 A criminal offence.
 The agency that wrote this copy, not just the client, is exposed.
 The '4.2% annually' figure is a specific return claim that requires FCA approval before publication.
-The 'low risk' claim is false — all investment carries risk and this wording is specifically prohibited.
+The 'low risk' claim is false: all investment carries risk and this wording is specifically prohibited.

 The fix